 Finding the perfect candidate takes time, time that would usually be spent on productivity.
 When looking to fill high-level positions, some companies must market themselves on social media and update their websites to convince candidates that this is the place for them.

 Hours or even full days are then spent combing through résumés, responding to email queries, and scheduling interviews on dates convenient for both parties.
-The length of the interview process depends on the size of the company, with the average interview lasting approximately a half hour.
+The interview process’s length depends on the size of the company, with the average interview lasting approximately a half hour.
 According to a 2105 report from Glassdoor, it takes 23 days to decide on a candidate once the interview and screening processes are complete.
 It’s safe to assume that at least a week and a half’s worth of productivity was lost in the time leading up to the decision.

 Additional Costs: Insurance, Taxes, Etc.